 As luck would have it, my route to Dunkirk would take me past Bradford, Pa. – Home of the Zippo Case Museum.
 Yes, Zippo as in the lighter.

-You might be asking why on Earth I would want to visit a lighter museum.
+You might find yourself asking why on Earth I would want to visit a lighter museum.
 And I don’t blame you.
 (Or is that… flame… you?
 Ahahahahahahahahaaaaaaa!
 Sorry.)
 On the surface it hardly seems like something that could hold your interest for 5 minutes.

 Do you see it?
 Look at it.
 LOOK AT IT!
 The Zippo car alone is worth the stop.

-The attached gift shop (more like the museum attached to the gift shop) makes about a bajillion lighters available.
+The attached gift shop, well, to be honest, it was more like the museum attached to the gift shop, makes about a bajillion lighters available.
 I ended up buying one with a picture of the Zippo car on it.
 That, a few postcards and a pen.